beeware/batavia/docs/how-to/contribute-tests.rst

 values. **Code that is not being printed is not being tested.**

 Finally, ``print()`` is an imperfect creature for tests.
-Some things in Python aren't guaranteed to print out in the same order or way, like sets dictionaries.
+Some things in Python aren't guaranteed to print out in the same order every time, like sets dictionaries.
 Tests should be structured to compensate, for instance by converting to a sorted list.
 See also the output cleaners section below.

 Template